Last reviewed: 21 Oct 2024

 Craniopharyngioma

-Benign extra-axial nonglial epithelial tumor of the central nervous system, seen in both children and adults.
+Benign extra-axial non-glial epithelial tumour of the central nervous system, seen in both children and adults.
 Craniopharyngiomas commonly arise within the sellar/suprasellar space.
 Although it may present at any age, a bimodal age distribution is reported with a peak between 5 and 14 years in children and between 50 and 70 years in adults.[10][11][12][13]
 Craniopharyngiomas will cause mass effect symptoms, including visual loss or symptoms of intracranial hypertension.[14]
 Pituitary dysfunction is common; children may present with growth failure and adults with diabetes insipidus and sexual dysfunction.[15]
 Diagnostic evaluation includes cranial MRI, computed tomography, and full endocrine evaluation.

 Primary CNS lymphoma

-Nonfunctional pituitary adenoma
+Non-functional pituitary adenoma

-Clinically nonfunctional adenomas are associated with multiple endocrine neoplasia type 1, familial isolated pituitary adenomas, and Carney complex.[18][19][20]Pituitary adenomas account for about 15% of all intracranial tumors.[21]
+Clinically non-functional adenomas are associated with multiple endocrine neoplasia type 1, familial isolated pituitary adenomas, and Carney complex.[18][19][20]
+Pituitary adenomas account for about 15% of all intracranial tumours.[21]
 May present with features of hormonal insufficiency.
 Most symptoms are longstanding and progress slowly.
 Diagnosis is via endocrine evaluation and cranial imaging.

 Acromegaly